-Concrete Patio Cost per Square Foot - Quote Check
+Concrete Patio Cost per Sq Ft: $3.11 vs $12.85 Quote

+Concrete patio cost per square foot is a quote-check metric, not one universal price.
 Use the Concrete Patio Calculator Guide first if you need cubic yards, bag count, or ready-mix material cost.
-If you are comparing two contractor bids, run the totals through the Concrete Quote Reviewer so the low square-foot number does not hide missing base, finish, access, or cleanup scope.
+If a bid is already in hand, run the totals through the Concrete Quote Reviewer so a low square-foot number does not hide missing base, finish, access, drainage, or cleanup scope.

 Competitor pages such as ConcreteCalculator.pro's patio cost page and ConcreteCalculatorMax's concrete patio calculator show the demand clearly: users want patio price guidance, not only a volume formula.
 This guide focuses on the bid decision: what is included in the square-foot number.